 The high-tech revolution, coupled with the staggering amount of personal information available from data breaches, has created a major problem for those who rely on identification documents.
-In an age where high-tech scanners, computers and color printers are commonplace, and where personal information so cheap to purchase, fake IDs of the highest quality with the identity theft victim's actual information on the document are easily obtainable from many locations including college campuses and from multiple sites on the Internet.
+In an age where high-tech scanners, computers and color printers are commonplace, and where personal information is so cheap to purchase off of the 'dark web', fake IDs of the highest quality with the identity theft victim's actual information on the document are easily obtainable from many locations including college campuses and from multiple sites on the Internet.
 These fakes appear so real, even law enforcement agencies have encountered difficulty distinguishing them from legally issued documents.
-Additionally, these high-tech devices can easily alter properly issued forms of ID.
+Additionally, high-tech equipment can easily alter properly issued forms of ID.
 Therefore, anyone can gain access to a false identity that gives them the ability, in a commercial transaction, to present fake and stolen credit cards or checks that are supported by false identification.
-Additionally, starting with only a fraudulent driver license, an individual may be able to create multiple identities, commit fraud, buy age restricted products such as alcohol and tobacco while underage, evade law enforcement and engage in other criminal activities, such as:
+Additionally, starting with only a fraudulent driver license, an individual may be able to create multiple credit accounts, commit fraud, buy age restricted products such as alcohol, tobacco and cannabis while underage, evade law enforcement and engage in other criminal activities, such as:

 - committing identity theft

 - improperly boarding airplanes

 - committing credit card, debit card and check cashing fraud

 - illegally purchasing firearms

-- unlawfully committing pharmacy fraud including false narcotic prescriptions

-- committing refund fraud

-- gaining entrance to high profile buildings and sensitive infrastructures - engaging in medical fraud - purchasing age restricted products such as alcohol and tobacco while underage, and - obtaining welfare or other government benefits.
+- gaining entrance to high profile buildings and sensitive infrastructures - engaging in medical fraud - purchasing age restricted products such as alcohol, cannabis and tobacco while underage - obtaining welfare or other government benefits.